beyzashngz/Car-Rental-App/README.md

 <h2>About the project</h2>

 This web application allows users to rent cars.
- Users can filter vehicles by fuel type, year or brand, so they can more easily find the vehicle they want.
+ Users can filter cars by fuel type, year or brand, so they can more easily find the car they want.

  ![](car.gif)